 Compliance with State and Federal Laws - Acquisition and relocation assistance and services will be provided by MDOT in accordance and compliance with Act 31, Michigan P.A.
 1970; Act 227, Michigan P.A.
 1972; Act 87, Michigan P.A.
-1980, as amended; Act 367, Michigan, P.A.
+1980, as amended; Act

+367, Michigan, P.A.
 2006; Act 439 Michigan P.A.
 2006; and, the Federal Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 as amended.
 MDOT will inform individuals, businesses and non-profit organizations of the impact, if any, of the project on their property.
 Every effort will be made, through relocation assistance, to lessen the impact when it occurs.

 Residential - MDOT is required by statute to determine the availability of comparable, decent, safe and sanitary housing for eligible displaced individuals.
 MDOT has specific programs to implement the statutory and constitutional requirements of property acquisition and relocation of eligible displacees.
 Appropriate measures will be taken to ensure that all eligible displaced individuals are advised of the rights and benefits available and courses of action open to them.
-In addition, the state statute that provides payment of 125 percent of the Appraised Value (which then becomes the Fair Market Value, as defined below) for owner-occupied residential property, will be adhered to.

 Business and Non-profit Organizations - MDOT is required by statute to offer relocation assistance to displaced businesses and non-profit organizations.
 MDOT has specific programs that will implement the statutory and constitutional requirements of property acquisition and relocation of eligible displacees.
 Appropriate measures will be taken to ensure that all eligible displaced businesses or non-profit organizations are advised of the rights, benefits, and courses of action open to them.
-Displaced businesses and organizations will have the option to relocate within the same community.
-A number of business owners indicated they chose their current location because it fell within the Detroit Empowerment Zone and/or Renaissance Zone (see the Green Sheet).
+Displaced businesses and organizations will be encouraged to relocate within the same community.
+A number of business owners indicated they chose their current location because it fell within the Detroit Empowerment Zone and/or Renaissance Zone.
 Forty-three out of 50 businesses interviewed have requested that they be relocated in or near Delray.

 Purchasing Property - MDOT will pay just compensation for fee purchase or easement use of property required for transportation purposes.
 "Just compensation" as defined by the courts is the payment of "fair market value" for the property rights acquired, plus allowable damages to any remaining property.
-"Market value" is defined as the highest price estimated, in terms of money, that the property would bring if offered for sale on the open market by a willing seller, with a reasonable time allowed to find a purchaser,
+"Market value" is defined as the highest price estimated, in terms of money, that the property would bring if offered for sale on the open market by a willing seller, with a reasonable time allowed to find a purchaser, buying with the knowledge of all the uses to which it is adapted, and for which it is capable of being used.